maratai/craftery/fiber_arts/looms.md

 # Looms

-**Nota bene:** These are not intended as examples of "good" or even competent weaving, just pictures so you can get a sense of the loom in question.
+**Nota bene:** These are not intended as examples of "good" or competent weaving, just pictures so you can get a sense of the loom in question.

 # Band and Tape Looms